"What do I do now? Where do I even begin???"

 If your company has a group of new managers, then it's very likely many of them are thinking the above.

-Whether you were left to flounder when you started out as a manager or you had some great help, there's a lot you can do to help them succeed as a senior leader.
+Whether you were left to flounder when you started being a manager or you had some great help, there's a lot you can do to help them succeed as a senior leader.

 One of the best ways is to gift them a great book (or a few).
 The right book can teach a manager essential skills they can apply every day, and give them insights and lessons that would take you hours or days to teach them on your own.